underground-software/ILKD_course_materials/slides/fd2.md

 What do we need to do?

-1. Clean up file-associated resoruces
+1. Clean up file-associated resources

 1. Drop references held by file